Fight Traffic Ticket in HawaiiPage OverviewSUMMARY: How to Fight a Traffic Ticket in Hawaii

-Some tickets already include hearing dates, even if a court appearance isn’t required.
-Typically, drivers with these tickets can just appear in court on that date.
+Some traffic tickets already include hearing dates, even if a court appearance isn't required.
+Typically, if you have this type of traffic ticket, you can simply appear in court on that date.

-For the most part, though, drivers must use the answer forms, or envelopes, to request a hearing date (for contesting the ticket or admitting guilt but requesting litigation).
+For the most part, though, you must use the answer forms, or envelopes, to request a hearing date (for contesting the ticket or admitting guilt but requesting litigation).